 Q. Will any Catalyst 9100 access points support Intelligent Capture?

 A. Yes.
 All Cisco Catalyst 9100 Access Point support the Intelligent Capture feature.
-This functionality probes your network and provides Cisco DNA Center with the deep data analysis to proactively fight rogue attacks or breaches.
+This functionality probes your network and provides Cisco DNA Center with deep data analysis.

 Q. Do Cisco Catalyst 9100 Access Points support Bluetooth?

 A. Yes, all models have native hardware support for Bluetooth 5.